mahimachander/slide/CONTRIBUTING.md

 <h2> Testing <h2>
 Every contribution to slides must have tests.
 If your PR does not, tests will most likely be requested.
-Slide has its own custom framework called ladder that makes it super easy to test for both errors and proper simplifications.
+Slide has its own development tool called `ladder` that makes it easy to test for both errors and proper simplifications.
 It automatically tests all "cargo test" unit tests implemented.
 The entire test system is described under slide/src/test.
 Basically, one just has to create a file with their issue number and add their expected input/output in the same file using delimeters.
 Please take a look at the previous files for more clarification